IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### ChainSyncSerialised.NodeToNode.Send.Done
+### ChainSync.Remote.Serialised.Send.Done

-***
-We have to explain to the framework what our states mean, in terms ofwhich party has agency in each state.
+> We have to explain to the framework what our states mean, in terms of which party has agency in each state.
-Idle states are where it is for the client to send a message,busy states are where the server is expected to send a reply.
+>  Idle states are where it is for the client to send a message, busy states are where the server is expected to send a reply.
-***

 From current configuration: